Oregon Month-to-Month Lease Agreement

 • Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.

-• Flood Zone Disclosure – Oregon landlords must disclose the flooding risk of any property below the 100-year floodplain.
+• Flood Zone Disclosure – Oregon landlords must disclose flooding risk for any property below the 100-year floodplain.

-• Carbon Monoxide Alarm Disclosure – Oregon law requires any rental property with a source emitting carbon monoxide to have appropriate detectors installed, and a disclosure that the tenant is responsible for day-to-day alarm upkeep.
+• Carbon Monoxide Alarm Disclosure – Oregon law requires appropriate detectors on any rental property with a source emitting carbon monoxide, plus a disclosure that the tenant is responsible for day-to-day alarm upkeep.

-• Pending Suits Disclosure – Oregon landlords of four or fewer rental units must disclose the existence of any pending lawsuits or other legal actions relating to the rental property, including foreclosure.
+• Pending Suits Disclosure – Oregon landlords of four or fewer rental units must disclose the existence of current lawsuits or other legal actions relating to the rental property, including foreclosure.

-• Smoking Policy Disclosure – Oregon landlords must disclose any extant smoking policy for a rental property.
+• Smoking Policy Disclosure – Oregon landlords must disclose any existing smoking policy for a rental property.

 • Recycling Notice – Oregon landlords administering multifamily property within a city (or urban growth boundary) must give tenants notice about the availability of particular recycling services.